 Sindy Marisol Benavides is a Honduran-American immigrant who has experienced the American dream, and now devotes her career to public service, ensuring that countless young people, women and immigrants have the same opportunity.
-She is currently Chief Executive Officer for the League of United Latin American Citizens (LULAC), the oldest Hispanic civil rights organization in the country.
+She is the former Chief Executive Officer for the League of United Latin American Citizens (LULAC), the oldest Hispanic civil rights organization in the country.
 Ms. Benavides previously served as the Chief Operating Officer and National Director for Civic Engagement and Community Mobilization for LULAC, Vice President of Field & Political Operations for Voto Latino and as Northern Virginia Political Director for the 2012 Kaine for Virginia senatorial campaign.
 She has also been National Director of Community Outreach for the Democratic National Committee, and Latino Liaison and Director of Gubernatorial Appointments for Governor Timothy M. Kaine.
 Ms. Benavides is the founder, co-founder or founding board member of LULAC Council 4611, VA Latino Higher Education Network (VALHEN), VA Coalition of Immigrant Rights (VACIR), and the Hispanic Organization for Leadership and Action (HOLA).

 Ms. Benavides is an alumna of the Sorenson Political Leadership Program through the University of Virginia and the Virginia Executive Institute and Minority Political Leadership Institute through Virginia Commonwealth University.
 She is an alumna of the 2009 class of the National Hispana Leadership Institute.
 Sindy obtained her Certificate on Executive Management and Leadership from Harvard Kennedy School in April 2009 and attended the Center for Creative Leadership in July 2009.
 Ms. Benavides was also named top 20 People to Watch in 2009 (Richmond Magazine) and named top 20 Latina Women of Excellence in 2010 (Hispanic Business Magazine).
 In 2010, she was selected by the American Jewish Committee to travel to Israel with a delegation of 13 national Latina leaders.
 In 2013, Ms. Benavides was selected as part of the class of 2013-2014 for New York University’s IGNITE Fellowship for Women of Color in the Social Sector.
 In 2014, she was selected for Emerge Virginia, the premier training program for Democratic women to run for public office.
 Lastly, in 2016, she was selected for Hispanics in Philanthropy (HIP) Next Generation Latino Philanthropy Fellowship program.